nverma12345/Certified-Red-Team-Professional-CRTP---Notes/README.md

 The 24 hour hands-on exam consists of 5 target servers in addition to a foothold student machine.
 The goal is to OS level command execution on all 5 targets.

-### Does the Certified Red Team Professional (CRTP) certificate expire? <a href="#viewer-f56kk" id="viewer-f56kk"></a>

-Yes, the CRTP certificate has a validity of 3 years to keep up with changing technologies and skill requirements.
-You can renew the certificate without any additional costs.
-You can find the renewal process here - https://www.alteredsecurity.com/post/renewal-process-for-altered-security-certifications

 ### Does Attacking and Defending Active Directory or CRTP labs use updated Windows version? <a href="#viewer-9cjc7" id="viewer-9cjc7"></a>

 Yes!
 The CRTP labs are updated to Server 2022.
 The lab mimics a real world enterprise environment and the users need to rely on misconfigurations and feature abuse to challenge the lab.